 You will be able to find early voting locations by using our search site Am I Registered?, which will be populated with voting sites a few days before early voting begins.
 Or, you may want to contact the Early Voting Clerk for State and County Elections in your county.
 Also, many newspapers publish early voting and election day polling locations, so you might be able to find the information there.

-- will be away from your county on Election Day and during early voting;
+- will be away from your county on Election Day and during the hours that early voting is conducted;

 - are sick or disabled;